PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 > In a real-world scenario, you will typcially create a seperate lakehouse for each zone.
 This demo is using a single lakehouse for all three zones just to simplify things and to reduce the complexity as you begin working with Python and Spark.

-## Create lakehouse tables using a pre-provided Fabric notebook

 Start by downloading all the sources files from this GitHub repository as a single ZIP archive named **TOM_CreateFabricDataset.zip**.
 You can